ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 4. Software finalization --> [here](FinalizingSoftware).

 # Hardware features
-For the interessted reader, some deeper analysis can be found [here](Features)
+For the interessted reader, some deeper analysis can be found [here](Features).

 # BOM
 The price of one pedal was about 250€.
 The BOM can be found [here](BOM).